kikinteractive/cards-lib-node/README.md

 ### Getting started

-Include the kik-cards package on your backend script.
+Include the kik-cards module in your package.json, do an 'npm-install' and then require 'kik-cards' on your backend script.

 ```js
 var cards = require('kik-cards');